rakib38324/Faster-UI/README.md

 # Assalamualikum,  Welcome to my job task.
-This is a fontend project only.
-This taks from Ollyo and Alhamdulillah, I complet it properly.
+This is a front-end project only.
+This is from Ollyo and Alhamdulillah, I completed it properly.

 The technologies are:
 HTML, TailwindCSS, JavaScript